junkdog/agrotera/README.md

 ### agrotera-asm
-Responsible for modifying the classes; wiring up the systems.
+Transforms the classes; wiring up the systems and injecting profiler calls.
 Conceived as a post-compile step run with an eclipse builder, exec-maven-plugin or similar.

 ## Missing/planned features
 - Add support for Managers: inject fields, only trigger on requested entities.